5 Smart-working Kitchen Products Worth the Hype

 In response to consumers’ desire for healthy meals that can be prepared in shorter-than-usual times comes the steam-assist oven.
 Usually combined with a convection feature, this oven circulates air for more even cooking and emits steam for juicier results with meat, chicken, and fish.
 Together, these functions can also reduce cooking time by as much as a third to a half, and that means a lower energy bill.
 This oven is great for reheating food the next day without drying it out.
 If you don’t want to commit to the triple-thousand-dollar price tag or switch out your present oven at the moment, there are countertop versions available from companies like Cuisinart.

 While not brand new to the scene, induction continues to innovate, ensuring its place in the working-smart kitchen appliances category.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Induction works by connecting to the size of the pan, heating only where it’s needed.
 This reduces energy waste from an open gas flame or an exposed electrical element that emits heat outside of its center of contact.